freeCodeCamp/news-legacy/README.md

 # freeCodeCamp News

-Upcoming news from the freeCodeCamp Community.
+A stream of new articles, videos, podcasts, and more - all created by the freeCodeCamp community.

 ## License